anastasiaclark/GEP662_Spring2018/syllabus.md

 **Course meetings:** Gillet Hall, Rm.
 322 (GISc Lab) on Tuesdays 6:00 pm to 9:30 pm

 ## Readings
 There isn't a comprehensive text book for this course.
 We will use a combination of freely avalable books, blogs, videos and Python packages documentation as our study materials.
+Chapters will be asigned from below books; other readings will be linked   in the readings section of the weekly course breakdown.

 * Automate the Boring Stuff with Python https://automatetheboringstuff.com/